Surface Neo

 The Surface Neo is an unreleased dual-touchscreen 2-in-1 PC that was unveiled by Microsoft on October 2, 2019.
 Slated to be part of the Microsoft Surface family of devices, the Surface Neo was designed to be used in various "postures" for different use cases and multitasking scenarios involving its screens, and feature Windows 10X—a variant of Windows 10 designed exclusively for dual-screen devices.
 However, as of October 2025, over five years after the Surface Neo was announced, it is still unreleased, likely rendering it vaporware.

 The Surface Neo was expected to be launched in late-2020, alongside a range of other Windows 10X devices from third-party manufacturers.
 In May 2020, Microsoft postponed the release of Windows 10X-based dual-screen devices in favor of launching it with single-screen devices instead.
 This did not come to fruition, and Microsoft eventually cancelled Windows 10X outright in May 2021, with aspects of 10X repurposed for the mainstream Windows 11.
 Its sister device, the Android-based Surface Duo, was released in September 2020.

 Background

 Microsoft had first envisioned a dual-touchscreen device with its Courier concept, while rumors surfaced in 2017 of a similar project codenamed "Andromeda"—a foldable device which would use electronic paper displays.

 During a Surface hardware event on October 2, 2019, Microsoft unveiled a pair of dual-touchscreen devices—the Android-based Surface Duo smartphone, and the Surface Neo.
-Codenamed "Santorini", head of Windows Client Experiences Joe Belfiore explained that "we saw an opportunity both at Microsoft and with our partners to fill in some of the gaps in [laptop and tablet] experiences and offer something new".
-Microsoft unveiled an accompanying operating system known as Windows 10X, and stated that the OS, as well as dual-screen devices from Microsoft and other OEM partners, would be released in late-2020.
+Codenamed "Centaurus", head of Windows Client Experiences Joe Belfiore explained that "we saw an opportunity both at Microsoft and with our partners to fill in some of the gaps in [laptop and tablet] experiences and offer something new".
+Microsoft unveiled an accompanying operating system known as Windows 10X (codenamed "Santorini"), and stated that the OS, as well as dual-screen devices from Microsoft and other OEM partners, would be released in late-2020.